Blocked Bloom Filters with Choices: Evaluation

 We compare the standard Bloom filter, the Blocked Bloom filter and the newly introduced Blocked Bloom filters with 2 and 3 choices, called Blow2Choc and Blow3Choc respectively, along different metrics for different FPRs and numbers of threads.
 First (Section~\ref{sec:compare:size}), we consider the resulting FPR for a filter of the same size as a standard Bloom filter, required space for a fixed FPR of $2^{-k}$, and the FPR degradation for overloaded filters.
 Then (Section~\ref{sec:times}), we compare the throughput for insertions and both successful and unsuccessful lookups.
 Finally, we present practical application cases of BlowChoc filters in genomics (Section~\ref{sec:usecase}).

 All evaluations were run on a PC workstation with an AMD Ryzen~9 7950X3D CPU with 16~cores and hyperthreading, 128~GB of DDR5 memory with 4800~MHz and CL40 and a Western Digital Black SN850X SSD.
 After comparing different cost functions for insertion (Appendix~\ref{app:bestcost}), the $\costbeta_{\beta}$ function with $\beta\approx(1+\sqrt 5)/2$ produced the best overall FPRs.
-We hence only consider this particular cost function in the evaluations.
+The appearance of the golden ratio is purely coincidental.
+We only consider this particular cost function in the evaluations.